The Anti-Aging Power of Avocados: A Comprehensive Guide to Nature's Superfood

 Study Link: Avocado consumption and cognitive function

 These brain-boosting benefits make avocados a smart addition to any anti-aging diet.
+The neuroprotective properties of avocados may help maintain cognitive function as we age.

 4. Protects Vision With Age

 Vision decline is another hallmark of aging.
-Macular degeneration, cataracts, and glaucoma can impair quality of life and independence in olderadults.
+Macular degeneration, cataracts, and glaucoma can impair quality of life and independence in older adults.

 Avocados contain high levels of lutein and zeaxanthin, two carotenoids that protect the eyes by: